 Automation and clinical intelligence in the Wound Manager enable field clinicians and clinical managers to easily document, manage and track wounds for multiple episodes and admission periods.

-It is critical that agency staff review the following training information before enabling the Wound Manager.
+It is critical that your staff review the following training information before enabling the Wound Manager.

-Once the Wound Manager is enabled, agencies enter a three-week trial period during which the Wound Manager can be disabled.
+Once the Wound Manager is enabled, your organization will enter a three-week trial period during which the Wound Manager can be disabled.
 After the trial period has ended, the Wound Manager cannot be disabled.

 To enable the Wound Manager, navigate to Company Setup under the Admin tab.
 On the Clinical tab of Company Setup, select Enable under Wound Manager.
 Click Submit Request to finish enabling the Wound Manager.